Check our COVID-19 Guide for updates on Library services and resources.

-Tours of the Makerspace can last from 30 to 90 minutes and include an overview that provides participants a general idea of some of the projects that can be created in the space, who can use the space, and requirements to use specific equipment.
+Tours of the Makerspace can last from 30 to 90 minutes and include an overview that provides participants with a general idea of some of the projects that can be created in the space, who can use the space, and requirements to use specific equipment.
 If there is a specific topic or area that your group would like us to focus on, please indicate that in the form and we will try to accommodate this request.

 Please note that the Makerspace remains open during your tour and there may be students working on projects.
 The maximum occupancy of the Makerspace is 40 people.